 If a staff member identifies children for whom this may be a concern they should apply the usual referral process and Child Protection procedures and pass this information to the Designated Safeguarding Lead (DSL).
 If the individual is at immediate risk of harm or immediate risk of terrorist related activity then the Police should be contacted on 999.
-If there is no immediate risk, the Designated Safeguarding Lead will contact the Lincolnshire Prevent team (Lincolnshire Police, Prevent Officer 01522 558304 prevent@lincs.pnn.police.uk or LCC, Prevent Officer 01522 558304 CTP-EM-Prevent@lincs.pnn.police.uk or LCC, Prevent Lead prevent@lincolnshire.gov.uk to seek further help.
+If there is no immediate risk, the Designated Safeguarding Lead will contact the Lincolnshire Prevent team (Lincolnshire Police, Prevent Officer 01522 558304 CTP-EM-Prevent@lincs.pnn.police.uk or LCC, Prevent Lead prevent@lincolnshire.gov.uk) to seek further help.
 The Prevent lead may be able to support the school or may decide that a referral into the Channel process is required.
 Channel guidance.
 It may be decided that there are no Prevent related concerns but a referral into Lincolnshire Customer Services is required.